DLR-AMR/t8code/example/tutorials/README.md

 	get its number of local and global elements, output it to vtk and destroy it.

-step3 - Adapt a forest.
+step3 - Adapt a forest according to a user defined criterion.

+step4 - Partitioning, balancing and creating ghost layer for forest.
+        Explains the forest creation process in more detail.